Eazyny/NodeRunner-1.0.0/README.md

 ### 📁 Setup Example

-If you've created your `.sh` scripts, run:
+If you've created your `.sh` scripts, run to make then executable or else you will get a permission denied error:

 ```bash
 chmod +x /path/to/your-scripts/start.sh